lightstep/cloud-native-observability/06 - effective-investigation.md

 The most challenging thing in any post-hoc (or real-time) investigation of an incident is establishing context.
 We need to know the status of tens, hundreds, or thousands of dependent and independent variables in order to accurately reconstruct a mental model or reproducible sample of our failure.
+This is the internal context (or state) of our transactions and resources.
+More difficult to capture, but also important to understand, is the _external_ context of our system which can be altered by everything from emergent user behavior, penetration testers exercising underutilized code paths, multiple teams making changes to shared resources or data structures, and much more.

 This presents several challenges in not only capturing a sufficiently detailed snapshot of system state and storing that snapshot for post-hoc analysis, but also in analyzing them in order to discover the specific changes that lead to an incident.
 Conventionally, this has meant making decisions about several tradeoffs between snapshot breadth, depth, and fidelity.